 GRE or Graduate Record Examination is a standardized test owned and proctored by the ETS (Educational Testing Service) and is a mandatory admission requirement for many graduate Schools in the United States and in many other English speaking countries.
-The exam is taken by lakhs of people from different countries all over the world and India has by far the highest number of test takers next to America with the numbers ranging from 80,000 to 1,00,000 per year.
+The exam is taken by lakhs of people from different countries all over the world and India has by far the highest number of test-takers next to America with the numbers ranging from 80,000 to 1,00,000 per year.
 So in this post, we are listing down the tips to ace the GRE General Test.

 GRE has been revised in the year 2011 and has been renamed as the GRE Revised General Test.
 Now, the name has been changed to GRE General Test, but with no changes in the test pattern.